Cardiac catheterization nowadays has become very popular since coronary artery diseases are rising due to unhealthy lifestyle and stress.

 - Monitor for bleeding.
 Inspect the pressure dressing if soak.
 Notify the physician if heavy bleeding occurs.

-- Instruct to patient to keep the extremity straight for 4-6 hours or as indicated by the physician.
+- Instruct the patient to keep the extremity straight for 4-6 hours or as indicated by the physician.

 - Maintain head of bed not more than 15 degrees.
 Implement complete bed rest for 6-12 hours.

-- Enforce fluids to promote excretion of dye in the system.
+- Enforce fluids to promote the excretion of dye in the system.

 - Do not resume administration of metformin not less than 48 hours or as indicated by the physician after the angiogram or angioplasty procedure.

 What will be your nursing home instructions post angioplasty or angiogram?